 We think it's important for you to understand how we make money.
 It's pretty simple, actually.
 The offers for financial products you see on our platform come from companies who pay us.
 The money we make helps us give you access to free credit scores and reports and helps us create our other great tools and educational materials.

 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-In the first quarter of 2019, new-car payments averaged $554 per month and used-car payments weren’t far behind at an average of $391 per month, according to the Experian State of the Automotive Finance Market report.
+In the second quarter of 2020, new-car payments averaged $568 per month and used-car payments weren’t far behind at an average of $397 per month, according to the Experian State of the Automotive Finance Market report.

-It’s no wonder that data from the Federal Reserve Bank of New York shows that more than 7 million Americans were at least 90 days behind on their car loan payments at the end of 2018 — a number that’s up in the second quarter of 2019
+It’s no wonder that data from the Federal Reserve Bank of New York shows that nearly 5% of auto loans were more than 90 days delinquent in the third quarter of 2020.

 If you’re struggling to make payments on your current auto loan — or if you’re shopping for a car loan and want a lower payment than what you’re being offered — there are several possible ways you might be able to lower your car payment.

 Lower your car payment before you buy

 Choosing a less-expensive car is one way you could save money each month — but there are a few other ways you may be able to get a lower monthly payment on your next car purchase.